 BRITAIN & AMERICA 2016

 I've long contended that frontline politicians don’t do as much as people think.
-By this account their rhetoric is largely a performance while structural change moves at a glacial pace conservatively.
+Their rhetoric is mainly performative while structural change moves at a glacial pace conservatively.
 On the news agenda most events don’t effect most people being essentially for story value.
-Progress in the world happens discreetly through the forces of creative imagination and initiative, attributes lacking in politics.
+Progress in the world happens discreetly through the forces of creative imagination and initiative, attributes too often lacking in politics.

-My piece during the run-up to the 2014 Scottish referendum was written in that spirit.
+My piece during the run-up to the 2014 Scottish referendum was written with that in mind.
 I suggested the vote then would be little more than a moment of excitement as a mature democracy meandered in its constitutionally unwritten way from unitary state toward some kind of federalism.
 The plebiscite was only energising that movement.

-Although I should probably revise that now with Britain leaving the European Union, much of what I said at the time still stands: a referendum was only a starting point, a license to make new agreements in a contingent process that could drag on with uncertain outcomes.
+Although I might revise that now with Britain leaving the European Union, much of what I said at the time still stands: a referendum was only a starting point, a license to negotiate in a contingent process that could drag on with uncertain outcomes.
 So far so true with Brexit.
-I’d also noted that the Scottish referendum was hatched by a small group of ideologues initially with minimal support in the wider community.
-Likewise the British one: know anyone over the last forty years here who had their life ruined by the EU?
-Me neither.
-Passions were ignited and votes were cast in both these binary ballots for complex reasons.
+I’d also noted that the Scottish referendum was initially hatched by a small group of ideologues with minimal support in the wider community.
+Likewise the British one.
+Who can honestly say they were so troubled by EU membership these past forty years, so irredeemably violated by its intrusions, that cutting ties was the only remedy?
+Very few I imagine.
+Passions were aroused and votes were cast in both these binary ballots for reasons complex and difficult to analyse despite what the protagonists say.

 Where I may have misjudged was in assuming that UK politics never frightens the horses.
 With the old horses looking distinctly nervous currently in the wake of a Leave vote, that argument is becoming precarious.
 Add America’s recent electing of a new president, a wildcard figure who appears to be throwing away the rulebook, and the liberal consensus is seriously on the back foot.
 A political firmament established across our lifetimes is in jeopardy, hijacked by so called populists and right-leaning demagogues with designs on returning society to a questionable version of the past.